3DCoded/Happy-Hare/Conceptual-MMU-new.md

 Some MMU designs employ and active rewinding mechanism which additional electronics and additional motors to control it and as such don't have or need filament buffers.

 **Note:** a confusing trend is to call the sensor device that detects compression and tension in the filament (for gear/extruder stepper syncing and endstop detection purposes) a "buffer".
 Whilst many of these designs do extend the bowden length to contain around 10mm of additional filament there is no reason their design has to.
 Their purpose is not to buffer filament but rather detect compression and tension in the filament passing through the bowden tube.
-Thus Happy Hare refers to these devices in their many forms as a "sync-feedback sensors" even if their design can add 10mm of variability to the bowden length.
+Thus Happy Hare refers to these devices in their many forms as a "sync-feedback sensors" even if their design can add 10mm of variability (aka "buffer") to the bowden length.

 #### Gate
 Sometimes referred to as a "Lane", this represents where the end of the filament sits in the MMU when it is unloaded from the printer.
 In Happy Hare it represents the physical filament position on a 0-based numbering system.